Click each question to show or hide.

 Yes.
-The Vinson Health Center provides medical care to all students, full-time or part-time, who are registered and have paid on-campus tuition and fees.
-Students may use Vinson Health Center without being enrolled in the student Health Insurance Plan.
+The Vinson Health Center provides medical care to all students, full-time or part-time.
+Students may use Vinson Health Center without being enrolled in the student health insurance plan.

 Student Health Insurance Plans are available.
 For more information please contact the Vinson Health Center.

 The university offers support services for students with a variety of disabilities.
-A wide range of services can be obtained including, but not limited to, extended time testing, interpreters, note-taker services, scribes, reader services (e.g., books on tape, electronic text), registration assistance, and adaptive technology services.
+A wide range of services can be obtained including, but not limited to, extended testing time, interpreters, note-taker services, scribes, reader services (e.g., books on tape, electronic text), registration assistance, and adaptive technology services.